-I might want to take a photo in front of the big rose wall, which is located in the Grand Circle foyer upstairs.
+I might want to take a photo in front of the big rose wall, which is located in the Stalls foyer near the Riverbank entrance.
 Sometimes there can be quite a few people lining up to take photos, so its good to know that this is available at interval and after the show when it will be less busy.

 I might need to wait my turn if there are other people in the line.
-I might also like to take a photo at the shoot and share wall in the Dress Circle foyer near the stairs.
+I might also like to take a photo at the shoot and share wall in the Stalls foyer near the Quartet Bar.
 This area might also be very busy with lots of people and I might have to wait my turn in the line too.